 Those patients requiring regular drug infusions will be admitted to the Same Day Unit.

 Patients are transitioned to care with an adult rheumatologist when they are ready.
 For most, this will be after completion of year 12 but some may be earlier, such as those starting an apprenticeship, or later for those with intellectual impairments.
 Since this is a time of many changes for most young people, we can be flexible with timing to ensure optimal outcomes.

 Patients are offered several options but transfer to the Rheumatology Service at Monash Medical Centre results in the smoothest path with ready cooperation between treating teams.

-To refer a patient please contact the Monash Children’s Hospital Specialist Consulting team:
+To refer a patient, please review the referral guidelines prior to contacting the Monash Children’s Hospital Specialist Consulting team:

 Phone: (03) 8572 3004

 For URGENT matters the Paediatric (Renal) Rheumatology Advanced Training Registrar or Resident can be paged by calling the Monash Health Switchboard on (03) 9594 6666 and asking for pager 4287 (Registrar) or 242 (Resident).

 If a doctor wishes to contact the team please advise the Monash Health switchboard that you are a doctor and you will be connected through.
 Consultant staff are available on call.

 Less than 18 years of age and still at school